+spage 12

+The Observer • CAMPUS NEWS

+Friday, May 15, 1998 Friday, May 15, 1998

-þage 12 The Observer · CAMPUS NEWS Grants further seniors' studies By COLLEEN GAUGHEN News Writer Fifteen Notre Dame seniors have received postgraduate scholarships from the National Science Foundation, the United States Department of Defense, and the Marshall, Fulbright, Madison and Rotary programs.
-Brian Goess has received graduate fellowships from the National S c i e n c e Foundation and the U.S. Department of Defense to aid him in his pursuit of a doctorate in organic chemistry at Harvard University.
+Grants further seniors' studies

+By COLLEEN GAUGHEN News Writer

+Fifteen Notre Dame seniors have received postgraduate scholarships from the National Science Foundation, the United States Department of

+Defense, and the Marshall, Fulbright, Madison and Rotary programs.
+Brian Goess has

+received graduate fellowships from the National Science Foundation and U.S. the Department of Defense to aid

+him in his pursuit of a doctorate in organic chemistry at Harvard University.

 "I do think that Notre Dame, especially the chemistry department, prepares its students extraordinarily well," said Goess.
 "The professors are phenomenal, especially Dr. Helquist, my research advisor.
 If you are just willing to do the work, you can do anything."
 Katherine Beirne has received a Marshall Scholarship to study at Queen's University in Belfast where she will pursue a master's degree in comparative ethnic conflicts with emphasis on Northern Ireland, South Africa and Yugoslavia.
-"I hope to contribute to research on conflict resolution in Northern Ireland," said Beirne, "and that fits in so perfectly with the international studies classes I've taken here at Notre Dame.
+"I hope to contribute to research on conflict resolution in Northern Ireland," said Beirne, "and that fits in so perfectly with the a Fulbright grant and plans international studies classes I've taken here at Notre Dame.
 I'm also hoping this scholarship will better prepare me for a future in American politics."
-The Marshall Scholarships were established in 1953 as • T'M HOPING THIS SCHOL-ARSHIP WILL BETTER PREPARE ME FOR A FUTURE IN AMERICAN POLITICS.'
-KATHERINE BEIRNE a gesture of appreciation from the British government to the United States for the Marshall Plan, which helped Europe recover from the devastation of World War II.
+The Marshall Scholarships were established in 1953 as War II.